Frequently Asked Questions

 However, the situation becomes confusing when some schools name their certification programs as diplomas.
 When faced with such a situation, it is important to make sure that your professional body and insurance recognise the course.
 Also, you can check for the duration, fees, and course work of the course to decide which path best suits you and your therapy portfolio.

 ITEC and VTCT are the Government approved Awarding Bodies and FHT is the largest and leading professional association for complementary, beauty and sports therapy.
 ITEC and VTCT and now the same company.

-All FHT qualifications taught at Brighton Holistics follow the National Occupational Standards and Core Curricula in the UK.
+FHT qualifications taught at Brighton Holistics follow the National Occupational Standards and Core Curricula in the UK, and the largest professional body complementary therapists.

 The courses follow the same format; but the final assessment process is different.